Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Francisco Lindor and Corbin Carroll will be among the star attractions when the New York Mets play the Arizona Diamondbacks on Tuesday at 7:10 PM ET, at Citi Field.
+Joey Lucchesi gets the nod on the mound for the New York Mets aiming to shut down Tommy Pham and the Arizona Diamondbacks on Wednesday at 7:10 PM ET.

-The favored Mets have -110 moneyline odds to win against the underdog Diamondbacks, who are listed at -110.
-The over/under is 9.5 runs for this matchup (with -115 odds on the over and -105 odds on the under).
+The Mets have been listed as +120 moneyline underdogs in this matchup with the favorite Diamondbacks (-145).
+The over/under for the game has been set at 8.5 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.